OHANA Registered Charity No 1162152

 Lollipop offers opportunities for children and young people with any degree of deafness from mild to profound and their families to meet and build friendships with others, with whom they share their experiences of deafness.

 The Max Card is the UK’s leading discount card for foster families and families of children with additional needs.
 Families can use their Max Card at venues across the UK to get free or discounted admission.
-NYPACT administer the cards in North Yorkshire.
-Contact them via email at firstname.lastname@example.org or call 01904 704177.
+Following loss of funding, NYPACT are no longer able distribute the Max Card in North Yorkshire and there is currently no alternative in place.
+Community First are hoping to be granted some funding but this will not be decided until the end of September.
+The Ohana Committee are in discussions directly with Max Card and will update this section when new details are known.

 Time Together is a local charity with over twenty years of experience providing support packages for individuals in the Harrogate and District area with disabilities and additional needs - including Autism Spectrum conditions, learning difficulties and physical disabilities.
 They also facilitate various social clubs and activity groups to help reduce social isolation in the local community, including Games Zone, Next Gen and Happy Mondays.